otaviojacobi/udp-load-simulator/README.md

 ## How to use it

 You can run `python3 main.py -s` to start the server.
 You can run `python3 main.py -c localhost` to start the client in the same host machine.
-You can replace the client HOST for the target machine IP
+You can replace the client HOST for the target machine IP or hostname.

 You can also run `python3 main.py -h` to check the full documentation or you can read bellow.
+All tests were done in linux, no guaranties to work in macOS/windows systems.

 ### CLI Arguments
 ```